lauriequincey/snowlines/README.md

 **Within this Earth Engine repository the finished scripts can be found in the folder "snowlines".
 These are the same scripts pushed to this github repo ("earth engine" folder).**

 - "snowlines.js" contains the main algorithm for delineating snowlines from Landsats 4-8 at 30m resolution.
-- "climate.js" processes climate data from the ERA5 Land Hourly Reanalysis dataset at 11,312m resolution for each season.
+- "climate.js" processes climate data from the ERA5 Land Hourly Reanalysis dataset at 11,312m latitudinal resolution for each season.
 - "validation.js" validates the algorithm's performance at recovering snow cover extent against the widely used MOD10A1 product (MODIS psuedo FSC snow cover product).
 - "sun.js" retrieves sun elevations for each date used in the snowlines.js script.
 Provides additional data for validation analyses.
 - "ui.js" contains the source code for the snowlines application, see below.
 It is a variation of the main algorithm allowing for better visualisation of each intermediary step.